-Save Money by Increasing Attic Insulation in Savannah
+Save Money with Attic Insulation Installation in Savannah

-Having the proper amount of insulation in your attic can make your Savannah home more comfortable throughout the year.
-Increased energy efficiency could also help you save money on energy expenses.
+Having the proper amount of insulation in your attic can make your Savannah home more comfortable all year long.
+Higher energy efficiency could also help you save money on heating and cooling bills.

 Do you have the correct amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. don’t have enough insulation.
-If every home in the country was properly insulated to current building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
+A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. are underinsulated.
+If every home in the country was properly insulated to current building code, the Boston University School of Public Health determined it would slash electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

 You can assess existing insulation to find out if you have an adequate amount in your attic.
-If it’s lower than 7” deep, your home is doesn’t have enough insulation.
+If it’s less than 7” deep, your Savannah home is doesn’t have enough insulation.
 In Savannah, 16-18” deep is recommended.